 - Psychiatric Disability Verification (pdf) (Word doc)

 When the documentation is received at DRS and reviewed, a staff member works with the individual to determine reasonable and appropriate accommodations.
 DRS creates a Notification of Disability Memo to inform instructors of the recommended accommodations.
-It is the student's responsibility to deliver a Notification Memo to each instructor and to discuss the implications of these accommodations on the fulfillment of course requirements.
+Instructors will be emailed the Notification memo.

 Criteria for the source, scope and content of the documentation differs by disability.

 Disability Resources and Services does not provide academic tutors.
 Information regarding the academic tutors at the University of Pittsburgh at Bradford can be found at Academic Coaching & Tutoring Center.

 How do I get a handicapped parking space?

 Information is available on the Temporary Medical Conditions page.

 Where can I find out if I have a learning disability?